 To celebrate the cicada emergence I set up a live audio stream near Patapsco Valley State Park in Maryland, USA.
 The stream joined others on the Locus Sonus Sound Map (a worldwide network of open microphones).
 I’m indebted to them for their work, and providing the Raspberry Pi streambox image that makes streams like this easy to produce.

 The soundscape of the cicadas is a combination of three species: The high-pitched rattle and hiss of Magicicada cassinii, the “phaaaaraoh” call of Magicicada septendecim and the metronomic ticking of Magicicada septendecula.
 During the heat of the day in this location I mostly hear undulating waves of the cassinii against a background drone of the septendecim.

-The stream location is at the boundary between an exurban area and a narrow strip of state forest.
-Mics are mounted on a building facing a stream valley.
+The stream location was at the boundary between an exurban area and a narrow strip of state forest.
+Mics were mounted on a building facing a stream valley.
 Insects, amphibians, and mammals are common (including humans and our machines: cars, freight trains, lawnmowers, etc).

 The live stream was active in June 2021.
 These are recorded excerpts.
 In a live stream the perspective is fixed and immobile, so the framing of the listening experience is accomplished strictly through attention.
 In these clips I’m especially interested in the moments when the abstraction of the cicada chorus is made suddenly concrete by the addition of human sounds.

 Cicadas and Lawnmower:

 Night Rain (no cicadas):